Boniben/boniben/README.md

 # Hi there 👋 I'm Ben✨

-## SKILL
+## 🌱 SKILL 🌱

-### 🌱 I’m currently learning some languages
+### I’m currently learning some languages
 - 🤯 HTML
 - 🤯 CSS
 - 🤯 PHP
 - 🤯 SQL
 - 🤯 VBA

-### PROJECT
+### 🔭 PROJECT 🔭

-- 🔭 My projet is to create some data bases and programs to help disable people.
+- My projet is to create some data bases and programs to help disable people.
-  More precisely, create some learning programs to give them the possibility to include themself in our society.
+- More precisely, I want to give them the possibility to include themself in our society with IT knowledges.

- I hope to be operational in 2026 after my advanced technician's certificate SIO.
+- ⌛I hope to be operational in 2026 after my advanced technician's certificate SIO.⌛

 ✌️ Have a good day ✌️